Neutron detection: Organic Scintillators

-Organic scintillators are materials that has the property to emit light (scintillate) when exposed to ionizing radiation.
+Organic scintillators are materials that have the property to emit light (scintillate) when exposed to ionizing radiation.
 They generally have fast response time to radiation and can detect a wide range of radiation (from gamma to neutrons).
 As the name suggests, they are usually made of organic materials, mostly carbon-based materials.

 The organic scintillators comes in many forms such as plastic scintillators, liquid scintillators, and crystal scintillators.
 The plastic scintillators are made from polymers like polyvinyltoluene (PVT) or polystyrene.
 The Liquid scintillators are simply made by dissolving the organic scintillators in suitable solvents.
 The crystal scintillators are made of solid crystals like anthracene or stilbene.

 When a scintillator is exposed to ionizing radiation, the molecules within them are excited to a higher energy state through the interaction with the incoming radiation.
-These excited molecules tries to become stable (return to ground energy state) by emitting a photon.
+These excited molecules try to become stable (return to ground energy state) by emitting a photon.
 The emitted light can be detected by amplifying it in a photo-multiplier and converted to an electric signal.
 These signals are proportional to the energy of the radiation, which helps in identifying the radiation that was exposed to.

 The neutrons can be detected by the organic scintillators using the Pulse Shape Discrimination (PSD) technique, which can differentiate between the radiation based on their pulse/signal shape.